naogify/slidev/slides.md

 I created Tsunami Visualization Interactive 3D Map for Nankai Trough Mega Earthquake.

-I live in Kushimoto, Wakayama Prefecture, Japan, where a major earthquake called the Nankai Trough Earthquake is said to be possible.
+I live in Kushimoto, Wakayama Prefecture where Nankai Trough earthquakes are expected to occur.

 If it happens, it is expected to cause extensive damage.

-The government has published static disaster prevention maps,  and this time I created a 3d interactive tsunami simulation map based on the tsunami prediction data published by the government.
+The Japanese government has published static disaster prevention maps,  and this time I created a 3d interactive tsunami simulation map based on the tsunami prediction data published by the government.

 Compared to ordinary disaster prevention maps, this map allows you to zoom in on any location you like and see the height of the waves in 3D.

-Also, there are the blue pin markers indicating evacuation centers, so you can check in advance which evacuation centers are safe.
+Also, there are the blue pin markers indicating evacuation places, so you can check in advance which evacuation places are close by.

 This will lead to a higher survival rate in the event of an earthquake.